top of page

 3) Count 20 days (remember to skip 3 Sundays) from Ash Wednesday, and you'll have your Mi-Carême Thursday!

-Easy-Peasy 😆!
+Easy-Peasy 😆

 What is "Mi-Carême"?

 Originally, the runners would visit various homes in the community, who'd welcome them in and offer them tasty treats.
 Today, runners typically meet the participating watchers in a pre-defined location: the Mi-Carême Interpretative Centre!
-Fun, lively fiddle music and delicious traditional sweet and savoury treats are other delightful aspects of this heartwarming and whimsical celebration, brimming with Acadian "Joie de Vivre"!
+Fun, lively fiddle music and traditional sweet and savoury treats are other delightful aspects of this heartwarming and whimsical celebration, brimming with Acadian "Joie de Vivre"!

 How about a little extra Mi-Carême fun?
 Check out the Mi-Carême Centre's Youtube Channel!